-The proposed 1998 Stock Option Plan (the "1998 Plan") is intended to be a successor to the Company's 1991 Stock Option Plan (the "1991 Plan"), and the 1998 Plan is generally similar to the 1991 Plan previously approved by the Company's stockholders.
-The primary purposes of the 1998 Plan are to support the achievement of the Company's business objectives by providing stock-based incentives which focus participants on the Company's longer-term objectives and specifically link participants' interests to stockholder interests.
-Awards under the 1998 Plan are designed to retain, reward and motivate participants to contribute to the Company's continued success and to encourage their ownership of the Company's stock.
+The proposed 2001 Stock Option Plan is intended to be a successor to the Company's 1998 Stock Option Plan, and the 2001 Plan is generally similar to the 1998 Plan previously approved by the Company's stockholders.
+The primary purposes of the 2001 Plan are to support the achievement of the Company's business objectives by providing stock-based incentives which focus participants on the Company's longer-term objectives and specifically link participants' interests to stockholder interests.
+Awards under the 2001 Plan are designed to retain, reward and motivate participants to contribute to the Company's continued success and to encourage their ownership of the Company's stock.
+The Board approved the 2001 Plan on November 6, 2001, subject to approval by the stockholders of the Company within 12 months of such date.

-As of November 5, 1997, options to purchase 7,006,523 shares of common stock were outstanding under the other option plans of the Company and its subsidiaries, and only 341,118 shares were available for the grant of additional options under those plans.
-Accordingly, the Board believes that additional shares should be made available for the grant of options under the 1998 Plan.
+As of the date of the 2002 Annual Meeting, it is anticipated that options to purchase approximately 11 million shares of common stock will be outstanding under the other option plans of the Company and its subsidiaries, and only 300,000 shares will be available for the grant of additional options under those plans.
+Accordingly, the Board believes that additional shares should be made available for the grant of options.

-The following is a summary of certain provisions of the 1998 Plan, which is qualified by reference to the complete text of the 1998 Plan set forth in Appendix A to this proxy statement.
+The following is a summary of certain provisions of the 2001 Plan, which is qualified by reference to the complete text of the 2001 Plan set forth in Appendix A to this proxy statement.

-The maximum number of shares available for awards will be the same as the number of shares previously authorized by the Company's stockholders under the 1991 Plan.
-Subject to adjustment as described below, the 1998 Plan authorizes the Compensation and Human Resources Committee (the "Committee") to grant, over a ten-year period, options to purchase up to a maximum of 8,000,000 shares of common stock of the Company, and for the granting to optionees of alternative stock appreciation rights ("SARs") with respect to all or any part of the number of shares covered by unexercised options.
+Subject to adjustment as described below, the 2001 Plan authorizes the Compensation and Human Resources Committee to grant, over a ten-year period, options to purchase up to a maximum of 10 million shares of common stock of the Company, and for the granting to optionees of alternative stock appreciation rights ("SARs") with respect to all or any part of the number of shares covered by unexercised options.
 In addition, SARs may be granted independently of options.
-If any option expires, or is terminated without having been exercised in full or is forfeited or canceled, the unpurchased shares subject to such option will again be available for the grant of options under the 1998 Plan.
-Any shares used as full or partial payment by an optionee upon exercise of an option will also be available for the purposes of the 1998 Plan.
+If any option expires, or is terminated without having been exercised in full or is forfeited or canceled or is settled in cash, the shares subject to such option will again be available for the grant of options under the 2001 Plan.
+Any shares used as full or partial payment by an optionee upon exercise of an option will also be available for the purposes of the 2001 Plan.
+In addition, any shares withheld for tax obligations will not be deemed to have been delivered under the Plan, and any shares that are repurchased by the Company may be added to the aggregate number of shares available under the Plan so long as the aggregate price paid for such shares does not exceed the cumulative amount received in cash by the Company for the exercise of options or issuance of awards granted under the Plan.